When it comes to vaping and vaporizer safety…

 You could be inhaling unwanted compounds, and just because there are no known issues yet, it doesn’t mean there aren’t any.

 If you want to take maximum precautions avoid the Arizer desktop models like the Extreme Q and V-Tower.
 Except for the Arizer Solo 2, the Arizer portables seem to have an air path separated from the electronics.

 A Word About the Safety of E-Cigarettes and E-Liquids…

 There are several studies that point towards the fact that e-cigarettes and e-liquids used in electronic cigarettes can be unhealthy for your health.

 To stay safe if you're an e-cigarette user, it's important to read up on all the vaping health risks.
 Luckily, a lot of them are preventable with high-quality vaping gear and proper vaping techniques.

 The bottom line is:

-Electronic cigarettes and e-liquids are not always safe and I recommend to do your due diligence on the products you plan to use before you start vaping, by reading our e-cigarette articles.
+Electronic cigarettes and e-liquids are not always safe and I recommend to do your due diligence on the products you plan to use before you start vaping, by reading our ultimate guide on vaping health risks.